rdf-elixir/website/content/grax/schemas.md

 ### Preloading

-Preloading is the operation of populating a `Grax.Schema` struct by loading (mapping) the RDF descriptions of linked resources from a RDF graph into a tree structure over the linked property fields of a `Grax.Schema`recursively.
+Preloading is the operation of populating a `Grax.Schema` struct by loading (mapping) the RDF descriptions of linked resources from a RDF graph into a tree structure over the linked property fields of a `Grax.Schema` recursively.

 You might have already asked yourself, how the recursive traversal of the graph for loading the nested schema of a root node is done and can be controlled.
 For example on our `friends` link: How many levels of friends do we want to load and how do we handle circles?

 There are potentially several useful preloading strategies, which should be implemented in possible future versions.
-For now, the only preloading strategy supported is a pretty simple one, the depth-preloading strategy, where all of the properties and links up to a specified recursive depth are loaded.
+For now, the only preloading strategy supported is a pretty simple one, the _depth preloading_ strategy, where all of the properties and links up to a specified recursive depth are loaded.

-The default behaviour for how deep the links of a mapping struct are loaded can be specified on a `link` definition with the `:depth` keyword of the depth-preloading strategy and an integer for the preloading depth.
+The default behaviour for how deep the links of a mapping struct are loaded can be specified on a `link` definition with the `:depth` keyword of the depth preloading strategy and an integer for the preloading depth.
-But before we look at a use of the `:depth` keyword let's see what happens if our address model would get further nested by decomposing one of its parts, eg. the country.
+But before we look at a use of the `:depth` keyword, let's see what happens if our address model would get further nested by decomposing one of its parts, eg. the country.

 ```elixir
 defmodule User do